Sargamp16/sdet-journey-2026/day-02/README.md

 ## 2. Parameters vs Arguments

-### Parameters

-Parameters are the variables defined in the function.
+Parameters are the variables defined in a function:

 ```typescript
 function multiply(a, b) {